Trion in Chattooga County, Georgia — The American South (South Atlantic)

 Erected 1995.
 (Marker Number 027-3.)

 Other nearby markers.
-At least 8 other markers are within 12 miles of this marker, Chattooga County (approx. 5.1 miles away); The Couey House (approx. 5.1 miles away); Summerville, Georgia (approx. 5.1 miles away); Boyles Yard Turntable Named Summerville Railroad Turntable (approx. 5.2 miles away); William Little House (approx. 9½ miles away); Chattooga Academy (was approx. 11.3 miles away but has been reported missing. ); The Army of Tennessee (approx. 11.3 miles away); The Battle of LaFayette (approx. 11.3 miles away).
+At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
+Chattooga County (approx. 5.1 miles away); The Couey House (approx. 5.1 miles away); Summerville, Georgia (approx. 5.1 miles away); Boyles Yard Turntable Named Summerville Railroad Turntable (approx. 5.2 miles away); William Little House (approx. 9˝ miles away); La Fayette Presbyterian Church (approx. 11.1 miles away); The Army of Tennessee (approx. 11.3 miles away); The Battle of LaFayette (approx. 11.3 miles away).

 Also see . . .